popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

         -   we present the current method for adding species and demographic scenarios to the catalog
         -   and clarify the required genomic resources and QC process

 3. Making a popgen simulation
     - necessary resources:
         - genome assembly
             - this needs to be chromosome level, or nearly so
             - contigs are not sufficient because:
                 - lack of linkage information limits their use for inference
                 - current limitations to the Python API/command line (eg. it complicates displaying and choosing what chromosome (contig) to use)
                 - current limitations on how the catalog is deployed (eg. all species go with stdpopsim when installed, adding a million contigs would make that more difficult for people who don't need them)
         - a plausible, citeable mutation rate
         - recombination map - or at least a plausible, citeable, recombination rate
         - a citeable demographic model, or at least a plausible, citeable, effective population size
         - annotations (required if the use case involves coding/noncoding regions, specific genes, etc.)

-        -   an actual human being(s) willing to put in the time and effort to

-            -   find and evaluate the necessary information and citations
-            -   code it (see description of the process below and "Adding Species" worshop materials on github)
-            -   shepherd it through the QC process (see below)
     - draw from https://github.com/popsim-consortium/workshops/blob/main/adding_species/contributing.ipynb without specifics for stdpopsim
     - what about species that don't have some of those resources?

-        -   if everything is available except the genome is contig-level:
+        - if everything is available except the genome is contig-level (and no recombination map):

-            -   could potentially add the species locally for personal use, but it won't become part of the catalog or go through the QC process (note: this is something we had discussed in meetings, I don't know if we reached a final consensus - MEL)

             -   would want to choose just a few of the most important or longest contigs to simulate
-                -   reviewers would need to understand that while the stdpopsim architecture is used, the species model itself has not passed the community review process

-            -   might be more appropriate to just simulate a locus of appropriate length using one of the available simulation programs (msprime, SLiM) instead of using stdpopsim
+            -   might be more appropriate to just simulate a locus of appropriate length

-4. ** ELISE ** Lessons from "Growing the Zoo" hackathon, held along side probgen in April 2021
+4. **ELISE** Lessons from "Growing the Zoo" hackathon, held along side probgen in April 2021
     - Community-based expansion of the number and variety of species and their demographic scenarios included in the stdpopsim catalog
       -   when first published, the stdpopsim catalog included 6 species: *Homo sapiens*, *Pongo abelii*, *Canis familiaris*, *Drosophila melanogaster*, *Arabidopsis thaliana*, and *Escherichia coli.*
         -   when did additional demographic scenarios start getting added?